The barbell is one of the most versatile and effective pieces of home gym equipment.

 A barbell is intended to last you for several years so it is important that you get a barbell from a reliable and reputable manufacturer.

-Tensile strength determines how much weight your bar can withstand before it fractures or break.
+Tensile strength determines how much weight your bar can withstand before it fractures or breaks.
 Below, we will show how much tensile strength is suitable for all levels of weight lifters.

 130,000Ppsi and more: 130,000 psi may be decent for beginners but it is worth your while to make your initial investment is something that can last longer.